-Below is a list of model lessons, webinars and other online training opportunities created by some of BEESS discretionary projects.
+Below is a list of model lessons, webinars and other online training opportunities developed by BESE discretionary projects.
 If you are interested in earning inservice points for any of these, contact your school district's professional development office BEFORE beginning to verify the requirements you must fulfill.

 Math and Science Model Lessons

 Math and Science Model Lessons is a series of web-based model lessons that feature school-based leadership teams engaged in the problem-solving process and teachers providing high-quality standards-based instruction.

 Reading Model Lessons series features videos of Florida teachers conducting model lessons in oral language, phonological awareness, phonics, fluency, vocabulary and comprehension.

 ACCESS project supports statewide professional development for teachers to ensure a greater understanding of Florida Standards Access Points.
 Visit their website to view webinars and additional resources.